oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

                             property_path: sourceEntityId
 ```

-Here is an example of how the nested association looks in JSON.API:
+Here is an example of how the nested association looks in JSON:API:

 ```json
 {